The Circle and the Line

 The inner chamber of the heart chakra

-This is the Hridya chakra, a Golden Temple.
+As mentioned there are more than seven body chakras.
+One is the Hridya chakra, a Golden Temple.
 This is the residence of Divine Consciousness found in the center of the chest a bit below and just behind the Anahata Heart chakra.
 Like gold itself, it is “undefileable” and thus a refuge.

 Chakras differ from culture to culture

 The term chakra, wheel, comes from India.
 Their yogic system recognizes seven major chakras and five minor ones.
 All of them look like flowers that face forwards.
 They contain geometric shapes, Sanskrit, and images of deities.
 Tibetan Tantric Buddhism utilizes five or six flowering chakras pointing up or down along a central channel.
-Their chakras have different number of flower petals than in India.
 Qi Gong in Chinese Taoism acknowledges three dan tien.
 These appear as energy filled spheres that are vertically aligned: two inside the body and one in the head.
-All these systems are valid.